jido/Arcadam/README.md

 An indented paragraph that follows an indented list item is automatically attached to it.

 Use "+" on an empty line to attach a paragraph to a non-indented list item.
-If the paragraph is indented then it is attached as a code block unless it has ">" before the indent.
+If the paragraph is indented then it is attached as a code block unless the indent begins with ">".

 Additional lines of a non-indented list item can optionally be indented using ">" at the beginning of each.
 That can continue for multiple paragraphs with an empty ">" line